OverZealous/cdnizer/README.md

 Default: `true`

 Allow for file names with `gulp-rev` appended strings, in the form of `<file>-XXXXXXXX.<ext>`.
 If you are using the `gulp-rev` plugin, this will automatically match filenames that have a rev string appeneded to them.
 If you are *not* using `gulp-rev`, then you can disable this by setting `allowRev` to `false`, which will prevent possible errors in accidentally matching similar file names.

+You can always manually configure your globs to include an optional rev string by using the form `?(<rev glob here>)`, such as `name?(-????????).ext` for appended revs.

 #### options.allowMin